Menschenkindlein/left-right/README.md

 ### View

-To implement view, I decided to use an internal view representation that contains only the text to write at the top of the screen and colors for the left and right rectangle.
+To implement view, I decided to use an internal view representation that contains only the text to write at the top of the screen and which rectangle should be highlighted if any.
 Thus, I convert the state into this internal format and render the latter physically.

 ## References